 But 75w90 gear oil becomes clumpy at lower temperatures and downgrade the performance of the gears.
 The best option under this circumstance is 80w90 gear oil.

 The lubricant oil can withstand icy and hot conditions.
 Both 75w90 and 80w90 gear oils are the best to consider.
 These oils guarantee maximum protection to drive applications against premature depreciation.
-But 80w90 gear oil is less effective to provide protection when the temperatures are high.
+But 80w90 gear oil is less effective in providing protection when the temperatures are high.

 Robert Anderson is a world class motorhead who rebuilt his first carb at age 10, his first engine at age 15, and completed his first full hotrod build when he was just 18!
 Previously, he has ran a part warehouse, delivered pizzas, and managed the service department for a $20 million/year revenue dealership.
 Robert knows cars like few others and he is passionate about sharing his knowledge.